 Yes, you read that correctly: affordable.
 We frequently think of home gyms as baller workout rooms, but you can actually find an all-in-one solution, the TRX Suspension Trainer, for less than $200.
 The Suspension Trainer offers a full-body workout with a single piece of easily-packable equipment.
 If you’re shopping someone who wants to stay fit while traveling, this is the gift to give.

-But let’s say you have a little more budget to spend on a fitness fanatic—the kind of person who’s always searching YouTube and Instagram for newer, tougher workouts.
+But let’s say you a little more budget to spend on a fitness fanatic—the kind of person who’s always searching YouTube and Instagram for newer, tougher workouts.
 That’s when you upgrade to the TRX Infinity Gym ($700).
-It comes with both the TRX PRO4 Suspension Training System and the core-strengthening Rip Trainer, a 10 lb.
+It comes both the TRX PRO4 Suspension Training System and the core-strengthening Rip Trainer, a 10 lb.
 Slam Ball, two variable resistance TRX Strength bands, a set of four TRX Exercise Bands, a Buddy Lee Jump Rope, and a TRX water bottle, all tucked inside a durable duffle bag.
 In addition to exercise gear, it includes a one-year subscription to the TRX App to help maximize all of the tools within the kit.